16 Upcycled Christmas Decor Ideas

 Next, paint your frame any color you like, then wrap your wire ribbon around the center and make a bow for the top.
 If you need help making a bow, check out this video from Julie’s Wreath Boutique.
 Use hot glue where needed.

 String fairy lights horizontally to clip your cards onto.
-I secured the battery pack for the fairy lights by hot gluing velcro to the back and hid it along the bottom behind the ribbon.
-When selecting a spot for your battery pack, just make sure the on/off button is easy to get at.
+I secured the battery pack for the fairy lights by hot-gluing velcro to the back and hid it along the bottom behind the ribbon.
+When selecting a spot for your battery pack, just make sure the on/off button is easy to get to.

 Tip: Swap out one of your wall art frames for the season and you won’t even need to make a new hole in the wall to hang it.